anastaseleon/Time-serie-forcasting/README.md

-# TimeSerieForecasting_AdventureWorks-SSARIMA
+# TimeSerieForecasting_AdventureWorks-SARIMA
-Using Arima to forecast quantitysolde
+Using Arima to forecast quantity
+First commit.